|top-tier distributor for paragon's red hot kilns||to find things, click the blue links below|

 You can make architectural parts, badges, beads, bowls, bracelets, brooches, buttons, candle holders, ceramic-art, charms, china dolls, decorations, earrings, figurines, fingerprint keepsakes, flowerpots, glass-art, glass panels, jewellery, knives, lampshades, medals, miniatures, models, mugs, necklaces, ornaments, pendants, plates, porcelain beads, pet-id tags, rings, souvenirs, stained-glass designs, tableware, thimbles, tiaras, tiles, tools, trinkets, and vases, as unique hand-crafted pieces or repeatable stock for sale.

-They're ideal for your arts centre, ceramics studio, science college, course venue, craft studio, dental or medical laboratory, engineering facilty, glass works, jewellery studio, knife-making workshop, machine shop, metal-work factory, pottery business, research unit, school, technical facility, or university.
+They're ideal for your arts centre, ceramics studio, science college, course venue, craft studio, dental or medical laboratory, engineering facilty, glass works, jewellery studio, knife-making workshop, machine shop, metal-fabrication factory, pottery business, research unit, school, technical facility, or university.

-|BEFORE LOOKING AT OTHER KILNS, HERE'S A PREVIEW OF THE PARAGON SC2||THE UK'S FAVOURITE KILN|
+|A PREVIEW OF THE PARAGON SC2||THE UK'S FAVOURITE JEWELLERY AND ENAMELLING KILN|

 The Paragon SC2 is a 1095°C, square, front-opening, plug-in, table-top, ceramic fibre kiln, with a ramp-hold Sentry Xpress 3-key digital programmer.
-In Paragon blue, or customised berry, black, jade, navy, pink, purple, or turquoise.
+In Paragon blue or customised berry, black, jade, navy, pink, purple, or turquoise.

 Some bronze and copper clays need to be embedded in activated charcoal granules in a stainless steel container: the SC-2 can hold a one-litre container.
 You can buy charcoals and pans in the on-line shop.

-|BEFORE LOOKING AT OTHER KILNS, HERE'S A PREVIEW OF THE PARAGON XPRESS E12A||A HIGH-TEMPERATURE KILN|
+|A PREVIEW OF THE PARAGON XPRESS E12A||A HIGH-TEMPERATURE CERAMICS KILN|

 The Paragon Xpress E12A is a 1230°C, rectangular, front-opening, plug-in, table-top, firebrick kiln, with a ramp-hold Sentry Xpress 3-key digital programmer.
-In Paragon blue, or customised berry, black, navy, pink, purple, or turquoise.
+In Paragon blue or customised berry, black, navy, pink, purple, or turquoise.

-The UK-EU Xpress E12A, made for Cherry Heaven, heats to 1230°C and is 221mm high inside.
-It can be upgraded to 1260°C or 1290°C. The US Xpress E12A heats to 1095°C and is only 152mm high inside.
+The E12A made for Cherry Heaven heats to 1230°C and is 221mm high inside, although it can be upgraded to 1260°C or 1290°C. In the US, the E12A only heats to 1095°C and is 152mm high inside.